ajfisher/ajfisher.me/site/src/content/posts/2008-01-31-the-state-of-oz-technology.md

 layout: post.hbt
 slug: the-state-of-oz-technology
 title: The state of Oz technology
-tags: linux, mobile, security, sms, web
+tags: linux, mobile, security, web
 ---

 Rarely does an entire country entice me to start ranting (and at this point I'll point out I am in fact Australian) but by crikey Australian technology hasn't really moved in the last 5 years.